davidteren/para_ruby/docs/solid-principles/02_open_closed_principle.md

   </TabItem>
   <TabItem value="good" label="Good">

-A better way to structure this code would be to separate the responsibilities into different classes, each with a single responsibility.
+A better way to structure this code would be to use polymorphism to allow new payment types to be added without modifying the `PaymentProcessor` class.
 For example:

 ```ruby
 class PaymentProcessor